aalto-ui/VSGUI10K/README.md

 Note that regression-related Figures (3, 7, 9 in main paper) are plotted via R.

 ## Authors and acknowledgment
+Authors of the accompanying publication contributed to this project.
 Generative AI was used in preparing this code (Aalto AI, GPT4o, February--March 2025).

 ## Citation
 If you use ```VSGUI10K``` in your own work, please cite: